 - County Police Officers are required to be onsite for road closures or if traffic management is needed.
-If either is needed for your event, you will be contacted directly by County Police to coordinate appropriate security measures. - The event organizer may be asked to provide a detailed event map outlining possible road closures for review and a traffic management plan to handle parking for attendees, VIPs, staff and volunteers, as well as a plan of action for busing or other forms of group transportation if needed. - Carpooling to events is encouraged to retain open public parking spaces for public use of the park and facilities.
+If either is needed for your event, the event coordinator must contact County Police to coordinate appropriate arrangements. - The event organizer may be asked to provide a detailed event map outlining possible road closures for review and a traffic management plan to handle parking for attendees, VIPs, staff and volunteers, as well as a plan of action for busing or other forms of group transportation if needed.

+• Carpooling to events is encouraged to retain open public parking spaces for public use of the park and facilities.
 Buses may be required.